pixelkingliam/ppkg/README.md

 ## Version: 1.0.0

 The ppkg (Portable Package) file format is a container format for storing compressed data along with metadata.
-This specification defines the structure and usage of ppkg files without reference to any specific implementation.
+This specification defines the structure and usage of ppkg files.

 ### File Format Overview